LukioTools/trioprint/README.md

 # TrioPrint

 ## Overview
 Trioprint is a 3D printing project designed to enhance the capabilities of non-networked 3D printers.
 By utilizing an ESP32-based extension board and custom software, Trioprint adds features such as remote control, monitoring, and automation, improving the performance and user experience of your 3D printer.
+Trioprint includes usefull web interface.
+Files can be uploaded using drag & drop.
+Print can be monitored in real time and can be paused and stoped.
+An emergency stop functionality is included in case print fails.

 ## Features
 - **ESP32 Extension Board**: Integrates seamlessly with your 3D printer, enabling network connectivity and remote control.